 - Interview process and timeline

 - Example questions

 - Preparation tips

-Similar to the timeline at Uber, the interview process for Lyft PMs typically takes around three to five weeks to complete, although it could be a bit faster or a bit slower depending on the particular location and position for which you’re applying.
+Similar to the timeline at Uber, the interview process for Lyft PMs typically takes around three to five weeks to complete.

 Here’s a quick overview of the steps you’ll face along the way: